Executive Vice President and Chief Operating Officer

 She was named one of the most influential women in the Bay Area by the San Francisco Business Times in 2013.

-A native of Michigan, Willoughby holds a bachelor’s degree in sports management from University of Minnesota and a master’s degree in business administration from University of California – Los Angeles Anderson School of Management.
+A native of Michigan, Willoughby holds a bachelor’s degree in sports management from University of Minnesota and a master’s degree in business administration from UCLA’s Anderson School of Management.